Taal, Batangas: History

 The town of Taal was founded by Augustinian friars in 1572.
-In 1575, the town transferred later to the edge of Domingo lake, now Taal Lake in 1575.
-In 1754, Taal Volcano erupted endangering the town of Taal which stood at present day San Nicolas.
+In 1575, the town transferred later to the edge of Domingo Lake (now Taal Lake) in 1575.
+In 1732, it became the provincial capital of Batangas.
+In 1754, Taal Volcano erupted, endangering the town of Taal which stood at present-day San Nicolas.
 Threatened by the new danger, the townspeople, together with the Augustinian Francisco Benchucillo, sought refuge in the sanctuary of Caysasay.
+The provincial capital was also transferred to the then-town of Batangas in the same year.